While digging for resources on their polluted planet, Talus finds themself in a cave filled with hourglasses.

 “I’m so sorry, Talus,” Eze mourned.
 “This cave didn’t show on any of my scans.”

-I took a hard sci-fi twist for this week’s writing prompt inspired story.
+I took a hard sci-fi twist for this week’s writing prompt-inspired story.
 The prompt was, “You’re a miner and one day stumble into a well-lit cave.
 The walls are lined with hourglasses, as you look around, you see a few run out and shatter.
-As you turn to leave you to notice a broken one by the door.
+As you turn to leave, you notice a broken one by the door.
 It bears your name.”

 I haven’t written any stories on the Yellow Planet yet, so here we go!
 Out of the Five Following Planets, the Yellow Planet is the least populated due to the harsh conditions.
 Mostly mechanicals call it home.